 Hello again, what a week!
-Folks, you’re not alone, we are tired, overwhelmed, fed up, or outright ready to give up.
-However, before any of us decides to take that step toward greener pastures I hope we seek and listen to God’s wisdom.
-More often than not, His voice is that constant call somewhere deep within.
-Probably telling us what we really don’t want to hear.
-We want something easier, something quicker, but He wants what’s best for us.
-So, in those moments, hours, day’s, weeks, or years that it all seems wrong, I hope we’ll remember this from Acts 3:6, “Silver and gold have I none, but what I do have I give you: In the name of Jesus Christ, rise up and walk”.
+Folks, I’m tired, overwhelmed, fed up, and outright ready to give up.
+If you’re also feeling this way or have before I hope we both seek and listen to God’s wisdom first.
+More often than not, His voice is that constant feeling or voice somewhere deep within, telling us what we really don’t want to hear.
+I know for me, I usually want something easier, something quicker, but He wants what’s best.
+So, in those moments, hours, day’s, weeks, or years that it all just seems wrong, I hope we both remember this from Acts 3:6, “Silver and gold have I none, but what I do have I give you: In the name of Jesus Christ, rise up and walk”.

 With that, I’d like to discuss my top 5 leveraged ETF’s for options trading.
-A few months ago I wrote a post about the SOXL, the 3x Leveraged Semiconductor ETF.
-Since then, I’ve been routinely selling short puts to collect some income.
-Fortunately, SOXL has continued to move higher and higher so I’ve not yet received any shares.
-Still, I know the time is coming when SOXL falls flat and when it does I’ll want to avoid selling puts into a leveraged decline.
+A few months ago I wrote a post about SOXL – the 3x Leveraged Semiconductor ETF.
+Since then, I’ve been routinely selling short puts on SOXL to collect some income.
+Fortunately, SOXL has continued to move higher and higher so I haven’t needed to own shares.
+Still, I know the time is coming when SOXL falls and when it does I’ll want to avoid selling puts into the leveraged drop.

+Therefore, I needed some additional options I could continue making income even if SOXL wasn’t looking great.
 That led me to the top 5 leveraged ETF’s for options trading I’ll share with you below.
+Let’s have a look.

 Top 5 Leveraged ETF’s for Options Trading